 - Use a single column layout.

 - All tables should be embedded in the main text of the manuscript.
-Figures should be high-resolution and submitted as a separate .png or .jpeg file.
+If a submission is accepted for publication, authors must supply figures as a separate .png or .jpeg files.

 - Copyedit your manuscript.